AI and machine learning for innovation everywhere

-Accelerating AI chiplet and multi-die chip development from data center to smart edge devices with high performance, energy-efficient data transport, flexible network-on-chip (NoC) interconnects, and automated SoC integration automation — enabling faster, lower-risk innovation.
+Accelerate AI chiplet and multi-die chip development with high performance, energy-efficient data transport, flexible network-on-chip (NoC) interconnects, and automated SoC integration.

 Overview

-Arteris, with its NoC technology optimized for highest bandwidth, lowest latency, lowest power, chiplets and multi-die SoCs, is the natural choice for the full spectrum of AI computing.
-From the data center to edge applications, Arteris successfully helps architects maximize performance and efficiency while managing the spatial distribution of AI workloads, as demonstrated by the hundreds of silicon-proven designs.
+Network-on-chip (NoC) technology from Arteris is optimized for chiplets and multi-die SoCs, delivering peak bandwidth, and reduced latency and power consumption for the full spectrum of AI computing.
+From the data center to edge applications, Arteris helps architects maximize performance and efficiency, while managing the spatial distribution of AI workloads, as demonstrated by the vast range of silicon-proven designs.

-For example, models for Natural Language Processing (NLP) and Large Language Models (LLMs) such as GPT-5, require massive NLP computing to train on enormous datasets, often with the help of thousands of GPUs via massive parallelism.
-Frontier LLMs reach the 1–10T+ parameter range; NVIDIA positions Blackwell for real-time inference up to 10T parameters.
+Models for natural language processing (NLP) and large language models (LLMs) such as GPT-5, require massive NLP computing to train on enormous datasets, up to 10T and above, often with the help of thousands of GPUs via massive parallelism.

-- Scale-up and scale-out, spanning thousands of nodes with UALink, NVLink, Ultra Ethernet, etc.
+- Scale up and scale out, spanning thousands of nodes with UALink, NVLink, Ultra Ethernet, and so on.

-- Latency between CPU clusters and HBM or DDR memory with JEDEC releasing HBM4 in Apr 2025, supporting up to ~2 TB/s per stack
+- Latency between CPU clusters and HBM or DDR memory with the JEDEC HBM4 supporting up to ~2 TB/s per stack.

-- TCO (Total Cost of Ownership), often strongly related to MegaWatts (MW) and up to GigaWatts (GW) of energy consumption.
+- Total cost of ownership (TCO)) often strongly related to MegaWatts (MW) and up to GigaWatts (GW) of energy consumption.
 Modern AI racks (e.g., GB200 NVL72) draw ~120–132 kW per rack, and hyperscale campuses are planning hundreds of MW to multi-GW sites.

 - XPU support across GPUs, TPUs, DPUs, IPUs, AI Accelerators, high-end CPUs, and the underlying data movement across these and high-bandwidth memory (e.g. HBM4)